nickelser/suo/README.md

 Suo::Client::Redis.new("bar_resource", lock_release_removes_key: true)
 ```

-Normally, a key representing a set of resource locks is persisted indefinitely even when no resources are currently locked.
+By default, a key representing a set of resource locks is persisted indefinitely even when no resources are currently locked.
 When `lock_release_removes_key` is set to `true`, the key is removed when the last resource lock is released.
 This also means that when another lock is acquired the key has to be recreated.

 ## TODO
  - more race condition tests